tenaspace/react-headless-modal/README.md

 # @tenaspace/react-headless-modal

-This is an unstyled React component helping you to easy to make the Modal with your style.
+This is an unstyled React component that helps you to easily make the Modal with your style.

 ## Demo